UK ministers to hold talks with unions in bid to end strikes | Education

 UK ministers to hold talks with unions in bid to end strikes

-With pay rises failing to keep up with double-digit inflation, which is now around 40-year highs, nurses, ambulance staff, and rail workers are among those who have staged walk outs, with teachers also being balloted over action.
-The government has called on unions to cancel strikes while it holds talks and has argued that inflation-matching pay rises will only fuel further price increases and cause interest rates and mortgage payments to go up further.
+Teaching unions, who will announce the result of their strike ballots later this week, are due to meet with the education minister, while the health minister will hold talks with unions representing ambulance workers and nurses, and the transport minister will meet rail unions.
+The government has argued that inflation-matching pay rises will only fuel further price increases and cause interest rates and mortgage payments to go up further.

 - Country: